Opening lines are by far the most important sentences that a novelist will write.

 More specifically, I talked about introducing the reader to a compelling character and giving that character a pressing problem to solve.

-The beginning of a novel, however, accounts for the first two or three (or more) chapters, and agents and publishers and readers will find any excuse they can to stop reading before they have made it that far.
+The beginning of a novel, however, accounts for the first two or three (or more) chapters.
+Agents, publishers and readers will find any excuse they can to stop reading before they’ve made it that far.

-- If they aren’t hooked by the opening paragraph (and the opening line in particular) a little on the dull side?
+Opening paragraph (and the opening line in particular) a little on the dull side?
 They’ll put down your novel and pick up another one.

-The second question is easy to answer: you will know you have found your ideal opening sentence when you stop trying to improve it or find a better one.
-In other words, you will just know.
+You’ll know you’ve found your ideal opening sentence when you stop trying to improve it, or stop trying to find a better one.
+In other words, you’ll just know.

 Sooner or later, though, it will seem inconceivable to you to start your novel in any other way.

-As to what makes for a great opener: that one is not so easy to answer.
+As to what makes for a great opener: that one isn’t so easy to answer.
 I can give you a few guiding principles…

-- It is generally better to start with a line of narration, not with a line of dialogue.
+It’s generally better to start with a line of prose, not with a line of dialogue.

 But these are, of course, general guidelines only and you should feel free to break them.
 (It’s the old thing: if it works, it works, even if it breaks every rule in the book.)

-A better piece of advice is this: make your opening sentence unusual or unexpected or somehow arresting and you are pretty much guaranteed to have a hooked reader on your hands.
+A better piece of advice is to make your opening line unusual, unexpected or somehow arresting.
+Do that and you’re pretty much guaranteed to have a hooked reader on your hands.

-That’s still very vague advice, though, so here is something more concrete…
+That’s still very vague, though, so here’s something meatier to chew on…

 Why?
-Because when we, as readers, are puzzled by something, our natural instinct is to want to read on to find the answer.
+Because when something puzzles us, our natural instinct is to read on to discover the answer.

-If you do manage to raise a compelling question, don’t provide the answer to the question too soon.
-Sometimes the best way to keep a reader reading is to make them wait.
+If you raise a compelling question, don’t provide the answer to the question too soon.
+Sometimes the best way to keep a reader reading is to make them wait!

 Examples of Opening Lines

-Of course, there are as many ways to write great opening sentences for a novel as there are novels.
-And there are plenty of great stories out there that don’t exactly begin with a bang.
+There are as many ways to write great opening lines for a novel as there are novels.
+And, yes, there are plenty of great stories out there that don’t exactly begin with a bang.

-Remember, too, that what might make a great opening sentence in one novel might not work at all in another.
+Remember, too, that what might make a great opening line in one novel might not work at all in another.
 (Readers of genre fiction, for example, will want to get stuck in straight away to the nitty-gritty of the plot.
 Fans of literary fiction, on the other hand, might be satisfied by a finely-crafted, almost poetic first line.)

 It’s impossible, then, to come up with some sort of formula for crafting the perfect first sentence.
-All I can really do is give you examples of what I believe are great opening sentences, then say why I think they are great.
-You might agree or disagree with my choices or reasons, but hopefully the exercise will at least provide plenty of food for thought.
+All I can do is give you examples of what I believe are great opening lines, then say why I think they’re great.
+You might agree or disagree with my choices or reasons.
+But hopefully the exercise will at least provide plenty of food for thought.

 The first example of a great opening line comes from John Irving’s A Prayer for Owen Meany…